Castle Green, Barking & Dagenham

 Goresbrook school opened in 2014 on the site of a former leisure centre.
 This is an entirely new institution, created in response to a rapid rise in the number of children living in the borough.
 When it reaches full capacity, the school will accommodate up to 1,355 children aged 3 to 18.

-West of Castle Green recreation ground, the hefty tower blocks of Goresbrook Village have recently been demolished and replaced by Castle Green Place, part of which is shown in Countryside Properties’ CGI image above.
+West of Castle Green recreation ground, the hefty tower blocks of Goresbrook Village have recently been demolished and replaced by Castle Green Place.
 Designed by the Stitch architecture studio, most of Castle Green Place consists of council homes for rent, while the remaining properties were quickly sold privately.

 Goresbrook Village featured in the 2010 Channel 4 reality documentary series Tower Block of Commons.